Hagood Hardy: Career

 Hardy performed with Herbie Mann on the latter's 1961 recording Herbie Mann at the Village Gate.
-The session includes the jazz standard "Comin' Home Baby" & the Gershwin classic, "Summertime".
-This version of "Summertime" was later "covered" by the 90's rock group Sublime in their hit song "Doin' Time."
+The session includes the jazz standard "Comin' Home Baby" and the Gershwin classic, "Summertime".
+This version of "Summertime" was later "covered" by the 1990s rock group Sublime in their hit song "Doin' Time."

 Hardy released a number of singles in the early 1970s.
 His single "Just a Little Lovin'" appeared on the RPM Adult Contemporary chart in 1971, and "The Garden Path" was on the chart in 1972.
 Hardy's tune "The Homecoming" was used 1972 as music to a TV commercial for Salada tea.
 It was later included on an album of the same name.

 Hardy set up an independent record label, Isis, through his Toronto company, Hagood Hardy Productions, and released "The Homecoming" as a single in 1975.
 It climbed the charts, rising to 14 in Canada, and in the US number 41 on the pop and number 6 on the easy listening charts, and was certified Gold in Canada, where it reached number one on the Canadian Adult Contemporary chart.

 Hardy won Juno Awards in 1976 and 1977 as instrumentalist of the year, and in 1976 as composer of the year.
 He was named instrumental artist of the year by Billboard magazine.

 Hardy wrote the scores for the 1982 film Mazes and Monsters, the 1985 film Anne of Green Gables and the sequel, Anne of Avonlea.

 In 1992, he was made a Member of the Order of Canada.

 In the 1995 provincial election he was the candidate for the Ontario Liberal Party in the riding of York South and faced local MPP and Premier of Ontario Bob Rae.
 The Ontario Liberals faltered in the election, and Hardy lost to Rae.

-Family
+Personal life and death

 His great-uncle was Arthur Sturgis Hardy, a Liberal politician who served as Ontario's fourth premier from 1896 to 1899.

-Hardy died from lymphoma in January, 1997, at the age of 59; he was survived by four children.
+Hardy died from lymphoma on January 1, 1997, at the age of 59.
+He was survived by four children.